What is ASD?

 We regularly treat moderate to high functioning individuals on the spectrum.
 (We do not have specialty programs for severe diagnoses of Autism or for non-verbal or aggressive adolescents or adults.)

-Research shows that people with Autism often prefer telehealth to in-person sessions, as there are fewer body language cues they have to decode, and more comfort with disclosing from a distance.
+Research shows that people with Autism often prefer online counseling to in-person sessions, as there are fewer body language cues they have to decode, and more comfort with disclosing from a distance.

 Our Autism Spectrum Specialists